Mileena28/Mileena28.github.io/_posts/2025-06-30-when-your-first-fight-was-just-to-breathe.md

 > *"I was never fed properly only given formula even at that age and I was kept in a car seat day and night.
 Because of that, I couldn't walk.
 I needed therapy just to learn how to use my legs."*

 This detail haunts me.
 A three-year-old who couldn't walk because he had been confined to a car seat for so long that his body forgot how to develop normally.
-Physical therapy just to learn what most children master naturally—another layer of trauma disguised as medical necessity.
+Physical therapy just to learn what most children master naturally: another layer of trauma disguised as medical necessity.

 > *"I remember my teeth were black because no one ever took care of me.
 No one brushed them.
 No one cared."*

-The specificity of this memory—black teeth as evidence of total neglect—speaks to something I see in many trauma survivors: the way certain details become seared into memory, becoming proof that yes, it really was that bad.
+The specificity of this memory (black teeth as evidence of total neglect) speaks to something I see in many trauma survivors: the way certain details become seared into memory, becoming proof that yes, it really was that bad.
 That the neglect was real, total, and devastating.

 When the police found them in that park, they weren't just rescuing two children from immediate danger.
 They were interrupting what would likely have been a death sentence, delivered by the very people who should have died protecting them instead.